Gothic fiction: Other media

 Various video games feature Gothic horror themes and plots.
 The Castlevania series typically involves a hero of the Belmont lineage exploring a dark, old castle, fighting vampires, werewolves, Frankenstein's Creature, and other Gothic monster staples, culminating in a battle against Dracula himself.
 Others, such as Ghosts 'n Goblins, feature a camper parody of Gothic fiction.
-2017's Resident Evil 7: Biohazard, a Southern Gothic reboot to the series which involves an everyman and his wife trapped in a derelict plantation and mansion owned by a family with sinister and hideous secrets, and must face terrifying visions of a ghostly mutant in the shape of a little girl.
-This was followed by 2021's Resident Evil Village, a Gothic horror sequel focusing on an action hero searching for his kidnapped daughter in a mysterious Eastern European village under the control of a bizarre religious cult, with werewolves, vampires, ghosts, shapeshifters and other various Gothic horror monsters.
-Bloodborne takes place in the decaying Gothic city of Yharnam, where the player must face down werewolves, shambling mutants, vampires, witches and numerous other Gothic staple creatures.
-The game takes a marked turn midway however, shifting from gothic horror to Lovecraftian horror.
+2017's Resident Evil 7: Biohazard, a Southern Gothic reboot to the survival horror video game involves an everyman and his wife trapped in a derelict plantation and mansion owned by a family with sinister and hideous secrets and must face terrifying visions of a ghostly mutant in the shape of a little girl.
+This was followed by 2021's Resident Evil Village, a Gothic horror sequel focusing on an action hero searching for his kidnapped daughter in a mysterious Eastern European village under the control of a bizarre religious cult inhabited by werewolves, vampires, ghosts, shapeshifters, and other monsters.
+The Devil May Cry series stands as an equally parodic and self-serious franchise, following the escapades, stunts and mishaps of series protagonist Dante as he explores dingy demonic castles, ancient occult monuments and ruined urban landscapes on his quest to avenge his mother and brother.
+Gothic literary themes appear all throughout the story, such as how the past physically creeps into the ambiguously modern setting, recurrent imagery of doubles (notably regarding Dante and his twin brother), and the persisting melodramas associated with Dante's father's fame, absence, and demonic heritage.
+Beginning with Devil May Cry 3: Dante's Awakening, Female Gothic elements enter the series as deuteragonist Lady works through her own revenge plot against her murderous father, with the oppressive and consistent emotional and physical abuse instigated by a patriarchal figure serving as a heavy, understated counterweight to the extravagance of the rest of the story.
+Finally, Bloodborne takes place in the decaying Gothic city of Yharnam, where the player must face werewolves, shambling mutants, vampires, witches, and numerous other Gothic staple creatures.
+However, the game takes a marked turn midway shifting from gothic to Lovecraftian horror.
+The Witcher 3: Wild Hunt expansion pack Hearts of Stone features several gothic elements such as a death, ghosts, ghostly possession, an evil curse, an abandoned haunted mansion, a graveyard, beasts, and demonic entities.